 ENCYCLOPEDIA

-Etymology: Derived from the Greek "sappheiros," indicating a blue gem.
+Etymology: Derived from the Greek sappheiros, meaning a "blue gem".

-Composition: Primarily Aluminum Oxide, with iron and titanium as color-inducing trace elements.
+Chemical Composition: Aluminum Oxide, with iron and titanium as color-inducing trace elements.

 The origin of blue sapphires is deeply connected to their geological formation, which occurs in certain types of metamorphic and igneous rocks under high temperature and pressure conditions deep within the Earth's crust.
 These conditions allow for the growth of corundum crystals, the mineral from which sapphires are formed.
 The blue color in sapphires is primarily due to the presence of trace amounts of elements such as iron and titanium.